wwdok/Quick-Python-Print/README.md

 ## Installation

-This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=wwdok.quick-python-print)
+This extension is available in the Visual Studio Code Extension Marketplace, you can search "Quick-Python-Print" and install it.

 ## How to use